heksaani/InnuendoCliCpouta/InnnuendoCLI_doc.md

 ## Updating a module in InnuendoCLI platform

 The InnuendoCLI platform provides a set of workflow recipes that can be assembled to run software on strain data in the correct order.
 It leverages [FlowCraft technology](https://github.com/assemblerflow/flowcraft) to dynamically build pipelines based on available modules.
 To use a new module on-the-fly, it must first be defined as a component within FlowCraft.
-InnuendoCLI includes its own recipe called innuendo, and you can view the available modules within this recipe using the following command:
+InnuendoCLI includes its own recipe called *innuendo*, and you can view the available modules within this recipe using the following command:

 ```bash
 > flowcraft build -L # this should list all the available modules in  the flowcraft